abhaygshah/Titanic-Survival/Solution_in_R.md

 ```

 So, I have finally filled up all the missing values.
-Its time for some robust analysis.
+Its time for some analysis.
 Since I began with (stupidly) assigning the names "train" and "test" to the datasets, its time to ammend these names:
 ```
 train.data = train
 test.data = test